Our PhD Programme, how to apply!

 Examples of the applicant’s research production (theses, articles etc.)

 Applicants are to submit one or two examples of prior research in English or Swedish, for example, a B.A. and/or an M.A. thesis, a scientific article, a scientific report etc. Note that these texts need not specifically be written within the field of political science, but their content must be relevant from a political-science point of view.
 Note also that the submitted texts should not represent anything less ambitious, in terms of scope and academic level, than an ordinary B.A. or M.A. thesis.
-If any of the texts submitted have multiple authors, they should be accompanied by a statement, preferably written by a co-author, certifying and detailing the specific contribution made by the applicant.
+Please note that

 Reflections on own prior research (1000 words)